 Matthias Waschek was appointed Director of the Worcester Art Museum in November 2011.
-Originally from Germany, he has a Ph.D in art history from Bonn University.
-Throughout his 20-year international career in the museum world, he has worked to connect the broader public with new thinking about art history and archeology—as Head of Academic Programs at the Louvre Museum in Paris from 1992 to 2003, as Executive Director of the Pulitzer Arts Foundation St. Louis, Missouri from 2003 - 2011, and now at the Worcester Art Museum.
+Originally from Germany, he has a PhD in art history from Bonn University.
+Throughout his 20-year international career in the museum world, Waschek has worked to connect the broader public with new thinking about art history and archaeology—as Head of Academic Programs at the Louvre Museum in Paris (1992–2003), as Executive Director of the Pulitzer Arts Foundation St. Louis, Missouri (2003–2011), and now at the Worcester Art Museum.
 In addition, he has published extensively on French art of the 19th century, as well as on 20th-century and contemporary art.

-Phyllis Boot joined WAM's leadership team in January 2018.
-She oversees all daily activities of the Director's office and supports special projects of the Jean and Myles McDonough Director, as well as major aspects of Board engagement and management.
+Phyllis Boot oversees all daily activities of the Director’s office and supports special projects of the Jean and Myles McDonough Director, as well as major aspects of Board engagement and management.
 Throughout her career, she has served as an executive assistant to numerous CEOs in the for-profit and not-for-profit sectors.
-Prior to joining WAM, Boot was Executive Assistant of the CEO of VNA Care and of the Chief Human Resources Officer at Atrius Health.
+Prior to joining the Worcester Art Museum, Boot was Executive Assistant of the CEO of VNA Care and of the Chief Human Resources Officer at Atrius Health.
 She also served as the Office and Systems Manager at The Wayland Group, a consulting practice serving non-profits.
-She holds a Bachelor of Science degree in Business Administration from Boston University.
+Boot joined the Worcester Art Museum’s leadership team in January 2018 and holds a bachelor’s degree in business administration from Boston University.

 Chief Advancement Officer

-Marillyn Earley has worked in the development field for more than 25 years, including 8 at the Worcester Art Museum.
-Prior to rejoining WAM in 2017, she served as WAM's Annual Fund Director from 1995 to 1998 and as Director of Development from 1998 to 2001.
-She led the Centennial Campaign at the Worcester Art Museum that raised more than $30 million to building WAM's endowment.
-From 1998 to 2017, Earley was the Director of Advancement at Worcester Academy where she led the completion of their Honor the Legacy campaign and initiated and led their recently completed ONWARD campaign.
-She has a bachelor's degree from Boston University and has completed additional course work in education and non-profit management.
+Marillyn Earley has worked in the development field for more than 25 years, including eight at the Worcester Art Museum.
+Prior to rejoining the Museum in 2017, she served as WAM’s Annual Fund Director from 1995 to 1998 and as Director of Development from 1998 to 2001.
+She led the Centennial Campaign at the Worcester Art Museum that raised more than $30 million to build the Museum’s endowment.
+From 1998 to 2017, Earley was the Director of Advancement at Worcester Academy, where she led the completion of their Honor the Legacy campaign and initiated and led their recently completed ONWARD campaign.
+She has a bachelor’s degree from Boston University and has completed additional course work in education and non-profit management.

-Gareth Salway is responsible for collections management, overseeing the Museum's Registration and Exhibition Design & Fabrication Departments, as well as the Library and Archives.
+Gareth Salway is responsible for collections management, overseeing the Museum’s Registration and Exhibition Design & Fabrication departments, as well as the library and archives.
 Salway has been involved with museum collections management for 25 years, beginning his career in the United Kingdom where he worked in both government-owned and independent museums.
-Prior to coming to WAM, Gareth worked on the development of international collections management standards and served on the Board of Collections Trust, the UK's national body for collections management.
-Gareth has a Master's Degree in Museum Studies from the University of Leicester and joined the Worcester Art Museum in 2015.
+Prior to joining the Worcester Art Museum in 2015, Salway worked on the development of international collections management standards and served on the Board of Collections Trust, the UK’s national body for collections management.
+He has a master’s degree in museum studies from the University of Leicester.

 Chief Financial Officer

-Mark Spuria oversees all of WAM's financial operations, with an emphasis on assuring alignment with the Museum's strategic goals.
-He has more than 20 years of experience in financial management and administration in the arts, having served most recently as the General Manager (2016 – present) and CFO (2011 - 2016) for the Maynard, Massachusetts-based company Verne Q. Powell Flutes, where he worked since 1996.
-In addition to his financial skills, Spuria has a love of the arts: he served as the Principal Clarinetist for the Singapore Symphony Orchestra for seven years, and has held positions on a number of different non-profit boards, including ARTSWorcester, the Worcester Chamber Music Society, and as a Corporator and member of the Finance Committee for the Worcester Art Museum.
+Mark Spuria oversees all of the Museum’s financial operations, with an emphasis on assuring alignment with the organization’s strategic goals.
+He has more than 20 years of experience in financial management and administration in the arts, having served most recently as the General Manager (2016–present) and CFO (2011–2016) for the Maynard, Massachusetts-based company Verne Q. Powell Flutes, where he worked since 1996.
+In addition to his financial skills, Spuria has a love of the arts: he served as the Principal Clarinetist for the Singapore Symphony Orchestra for seven years, and has held positions on a number of different non-profit boards, including ArtsWorcester, the Worcester Chamber Music Society, and as a Corporator and member of the Finance Committee for the Worcester Art Museum.